Light skin: Geographic distribution; ultraviolet and vitamin D

 Some people in Mongolia have light skin.

 In the 1960s, biochemist W. Farnsworth Loomis suggested that skin colour is related to the body's need for vitamin D. The major positive effect of UV radiation in land-living vertebrates is the ability to synthesize vitamin D3 from it.
 A certain amount of vitamin D helps the body to absorb more calcium which is essential for building and maintaining bones, especially for developing embryos.
 Vitamin D production depends on exposure to sunlight.
 Humans living at latitudes far from the equator developed light skin in order to help absorb more vitamin D. People with light (type II) skin can produce previtamin D3 in their skin at rates 5–10 times faster than dark-skinned (type V) people.

 In 1998, anthropologist Nina Jablonski and her husband George Chaplin collected spectrometer data to measure UV radiation levels around the world and compared it to published information on the skin colour of indigenous populations of more than 50 countries.
 The results showed a very high correlation between UV radiation and skin colour; the weaker the sunlight was in a geographic region, the lighter the indigenous people's skin tended to be.

+Many people in northern Afghanistan have light skin.

 Jablonski points out that people living above the latitudes of 50 degrees have the highest chance of developing vitamin D deficiency.
 She suggests that people living far from the equator developed light skin to produce adequate amounts of vitamin D during winter with low levels of UV radiation.

 Genetic studies suggest that light-skinned humans have been selected for multiple times.

-Some people in Afghanistan have light skin.